CupixWorks Support Center

 How do I enable Geocoordinates in a Project?

-1. In your Project Dashboard page Map, click on the Edit button.
+1. In Project Setup, click on the Configure button.

-2. Toggle Enable Project Coordinates, then enter the following information:
+2. Toggle on the Use Project Origin Coordinates setting and enter the following information:

-• Address - enter the location of the project.
+• Address - enter the location of the project, if different from the original entry.

 • Spatial Reference System - enter the EPSG code of the location (optional).

 3. Click on Save.
 Your geocoordinates are now available across the entire project.
-You can view the settings changed in the lower right corner of the dashboard screen:
+You can view the settings changed at the bottom of the screen:

-If you have any data that is using geocoordinates, please contact your CSM.
+If you have any questions about using geocoordinates, please contact your Cupix CSM.

 M